MCT-master/mct-master.github.io/_posts/29-10-2018-Group-C-A-two-week-wrap-up.md

 We then got some time to reflect though on the workflow in general, studying and keeping the Portal alive at the same time can become a very challenging task with tight schedules.

-## A two week wrap up on working in the Portal How to maintain concentration and focused work within a hyper connected study/work environment
+## How to maintain concentration and focused work within a hyper connected study/work environment

 Being in the portal means working between several screens.
 Here in Trondheim there are two portal screens, as well as those of our own devices, a laptop screen and a mobile phone screen.